Functional Time Series Analysis Based on Records: Introduction

 The remainder of our paper is organized as follows: In Section \ref{Pre}, we introduce mathematical concepts for functional data, functional time series, and functional depth.
 In Section \ref{URT}, we describe an extension of records to functional data.
 In Section \ref{PropRecord}, we study the properties of the number of functional records, both for stationary and nonstationary functional time series.
 In Section \ref{TP}, we propose a unit root test as an application of the study of functional records.
 In that section, we conduct a simulation study to evaluate the performance of the proposed test.
-In Section \ref{DA}, we study the record curves on two different datasets: the daily curves of wind speed at Yanbu, Saudi Arabia, and the annual mortality rates for males in France.
+In Section \ref{DA}, we illustrate our proposal on two different datasets: the daily curves of wind speed at Yanbu, Saudi Arabia, and the annual mortality rates for males in France.
 Section \ref{Dis} presents some discussion.
 Proofs are provided in the Appendix.
-Additional material can be found in the Supplementary Material.